Fabbediklabbe/AUXshare/README.md

 - Ensure SSL certificates are valid: `sudo certbot certificates`
 - Check if ports 80 and 443 are open in the firewall.

-Enjoy sharing your favorite music with Zeus!
+Enjoy sharing your favorite music with AUX!